Unraveling the Human Genome: 6 Molecular Milestones

-In a milestone for the understanding of human genetics, scientists just announced the results of five years of work in unraveling the secrets of how the genome operates.
+In a milestone for the understanding of human genetics, scientists announced in September 2012 the results of five years of work in unraveling the secrets of how the genome operates.
 The ENCODE project, as it is known, dispensed with the idea that our DNA is largely "junk," repeating sequences with no function, finding instead that at least 80 percent of the genome is important.

 The new findings are the latest in a series of increasingly deep looks at the human genome.
 Here are some of the major milestones scientists have passed along the way.